Iron-Stag-Games/Lync/README.md

 ## Usage

 - [Node.js](https://nodejs.org/) must be installed for Lync to run.
+- [Lune](https://github.com/filiptibell/lune) must be installed for offline RBXL builds.
+You can specify the path to your Lune installation in the config file.
 - [pkg](https://www.npmjs.com/package/pkg) can be used to package Lync into an executable if desired.
 In the future, this will be automatically generated on GitHub.

+## Config

+The [config file](https://github.com/Iron-Stag-Games/Lync/blob/main/Lync/config.json) is located in your Lync installation.

+- Windows: `%LOCALAPPDATA%\Roblox\Lync\config.json`
+- MacOS: `$HOME/Documents/Roblox/Lync/config.json`

 # How does Lync compare to Rojo?